dveksler02/dveksler02.github.io/programmingprocess.md

 {: .fs-7 }

 1. Create a for loop to paginate through the pages of URLs with Amazon reviews
-2. Establish a connection by running a request via a proxy API
+2. Establish a connection by running a request via Scraper API
 3. Source relevant HTML code for each data feature
 4. Store into a Python Pandas data frame